UE4SS-RE/RE-UE4SS/docs/guides/creating-gui-tabs-with-c++-mod.md

     ~MyAwesomeMod() override
     {
-        // Because we created a tab with 'UE4SSProgram::add_gui_tab', we must manually remove it.
+        // Because you created a tab with 'UE4SSProgram::add_gui_tab', you must manually remove it.
         // Failure to remove the tab will result in a crash.
         UE4SSProgram::get_program().remove_gui_tab(m_less_safe_tab);
     }